mramshaw/Kubernetes/README.md

 [Kubernetes](https://kubernetes.io/) is probably the premiere ___Orchestration framework___ for the __Cloud__.

 As of August, 2017 all of the major cloud providers belong to the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) which supports Kubernetes.
+In fact, Kubernetes was the first project to _graduate_ from the CNCF, in March 2018.

 The main cloud providers (AWS, Azure, GCP) all support Kubernetes (generally as a premium offering).

 [As Google had already used GCE for their compute engine, their container TLA is __GKE__.]

+[For those who like such terms, Kubernetes is a ___PaaS___ (Platform as a Service).]

 ## Thoughts on the best cloud provider